 Greene is a very small town located in the state of Maine.
 With a population of 4,407 people and just one neighborhood, Greene is the 98th largest community in Maine.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Greene is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greene is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Greene who work in office and administrative support (19.14%), sales jobs (10.56%) and management occupations (7.95%).
+Overall, Greene is a town of managers, service providers, and sales and office workers.
+There are especially a lot of people living in Greene who work in management occupations (12.09%), office and administrative support (9.93%), and business and financial occupations (8.32%).

 Greene is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.